 When To Start Leash Training Your Husky Puppy

 When you decide to start leash training, make sure you do it at a good time of the day.
 By this, I mean make sure your husky is not currently in need of something else, as you will need his full attention.

 Don’t try this training method when:

-● Is hungry, or hasn’t eaten in a long time
+● Your puppy is hungry or hasn’t eaten in a long time

 ● Your puppy needs the toilet